opabravo/opabravo.github.io/HackTheBox - Machines/2. HTB - Medium/_posts/2025-09-06-HackTheBox Writeup - Strutted.md

 ![](/assets/obsidian/8003a3990bf058c76bcb36b6db2dc96a.png)

-After reviewing the source code from `trutted/src/main/java/org/strutted/htb/Upload.java`, we can modify the request to meet the web app's need
+After reviewing the source code, we can modify the request to meet the web app's need

+> `trutted/src/main/java/org/strutted/htb/Upload.java`

 - Add `Content-Type: image/png` to the headers